 Cubist is headquartered in Lexington, MA and employs approximately 900 people.
 2013 Total net revenues grew 14% to $1.1 billion compared to $926.4 million in 2012.

-Cubist's clinical product pipeline includes a novel, antipseudomonal cephalosporin and a well-established β-lactamase inhibitor in development to address certain serious infections caused by Gram-negative organisms.
-Cubist recently completed pivotal Phase 3 clinical trials of this antibiotic candidate in complicated urinary tract infections (cUTI) and complicated intra-abdominal infections (cIAI), and expects to initiate a pivotal Phase 3 trial in Hospital-Acquired Bacterial Pneumonia (HABP)/Ventilator-Associated Bacterial Pneumonia (VABP) during the first half of 2014.
+Cubist's clinical product pipeline includes a novel, antipseudomonal cephalosporin and a well-established beta-lactamase inhibitor in development to address certain serious infections caused by Gram-negative organisms.
+Cubist has completed pivotal Phase 3 clinical trials of this antibiotic candidate in complicated urinary tract infections (cUTI) and complicated intra-abdominal infections (cIAI), and a Phase 3 clinical trial in Hospital-Acquired Bacterial Pneumonia (HABP)/Ventilator-Associated Bacterial Pneumonia (VABP) is progressing.

 Additionally, Cubist is conducting a Phase 3 program for the potential treatment of diarrhea caused by Clostridium difficile (C. difficile), as well as a long-term safety trial for chronic opioid induced constipation (OIC) in patients with chronic non-cancer pain.